 The focus keyword is the keyword that you want your page to rank for, so when people search for that keyword, they’ll find you.
 In Yoast SEO it has its own input field.
 The plugin evaluates the page’s content and provides feedback on how to improve the content for that focus keyword.

 Choose a focus keyword that is used to search

-When we searched for the term “focus keyword” in February of last year, this was the suggest output:
+Remember that these search suggestions change all the time.
+The suggestions will often be tuned to what you’ve been searching before.
+When we searched for the term “focus keyword” sometime last year, this was the suggest output:

 Right now, the output shows this:

 Suggest changes based on the problems people have, so monitoring it for important keywords makes sense.
 This particular new result gave us some extra input for this post.

 Discover information about search volume